NICFI-Satellite-Data-Program/Scientific-Publications/README.md

 ## Contents

-In this repository, you will find a list of research papers,that leverage NICFI Basemaps for a wide range of applications.
+In this repository you will find a list of research papers that leverage NICFI Basemaps for a wide range of applications.
 These papers cover topics such as:

 - Forest Change Detection
 - Deforestation Detection and Alerting